MTEmpty/ubuntu-scripts/README.md

 # ubuntu-scripts
-scripts to install packages that I use
+Scripts to install packages that I use

+haha it says ubuntu, but any debian based that uses apt should be good